hellodigers/recruitment-task-junior-frontend-developer-2/README.md

 * camera (multiple choice; only the 3 cameras that are present on all rovers)

-2. Once submitted, display a paginated/lazy loading grid with result images (thumbnails with date taken, rover name).
+2. Once the search form is submitted, retreive results from API and display a paginated/lazy loading grid with result images (thumbnails with date taken, rover name).

 3. Thumbnail images can be clicked/tapped - displaying full screen/modal window with larger image.